Mallepally: History

 Mallepally was built by the fifth Asafjahi ruler – Afzal Ud Daula - next to the Afzal Sagar tank which was one of the largest tanks.
 Afzal Sagar tank, which was built by Afzal Ud Daula, has since disappeared and a residential colony known as Afzal Nagar has come up in its place.
 Many people from Mallepally emigrated from India to the western countries and the gulf.
 People who returned from the gulf countries brought back their cuisine with them and started hotel businesses serving Shawarma, Mandi and a lot of Arabian dishes in the area.
 Hence Mallepally became one of the major food hubs in Hyderabad.
 In the early 19th century, Malay people used to stay at this place and that's how the area got its name.

 In the early 20th century, Hyderabad faced much flooding by the Musi River and subsequently led to a plague which reduced the population.
 Nizam Osman Ali Khan Asaf Jah VII, who had just come to occupy the throne, conferred with his ministers and city planners to come up with comprehensive plans to improve sanitation and hygiene of the city.

 Transport

 Mallepally is connected by buses run by TSRTC.

 The closest MMTS train station is at Nampally is about 2 km away.

 Business

-Mallepally is a market for all those who would love to wander the lanes of an old Hyderabad, giving you the touch of memories of famous Urdu writers and poets.
 Many residents from Mallepally worked in the Persian Gulf area and returned with their earnings.
 This phenomenon has brought a variety of cultures to the neighborhood.
 Many food centers around the market serving Arabian delicacies.
 This place is mostly known for its shawarma centers.